Taconite: Production

 To process taconite, the ore is ground into a fine powder, the magnetite is separated from the gangue by strong magnets, and the powdered iron concentrate is combined with a binder such as bentonite clay and limestone as a flux.
 As a last step, it is rolled into pellets about 10 millimeters in diameter that contain about 65% iron.
 The pellets are fired at a very high temperature to harden them and make them durable.
 This is to ensure that the blast furnace charge remains porous enough to allow heated gas to pass through and react with the pelletized ore.
 Firing the pellet oxidizes the magnetite (Fe_{3}O_{4}) to hematite (Fe_{2}O_{3}), an exothermic reaction that reduces the cost of pelletizing the concentrate.
-E. W. Davis of the University of Minnesota Mines Experiment Station is credited with developing the pelletizing process.
+Edward Wilson Davis of the University of Minnesota Mines Experiment Station is credited with developing the pelletizing process.
 Since the commercial development of this process in the Lake Superior region in the 1950s, the term "taconite" has been used globally to refer to iron ores amenable to upgrading by similar processes.

 Major producers of iron ore pellets from taconite in North America include Iron Ore Company of Canada, Cliffs Natural Resources, Inc., U.S. Steel, and ArcelorMittal.
 These processed taconite-ore pellets are also referred to as "taconite".
 Because this is the form that is typically transported by rail and ship, and cargo of these is often discussed, this usage of the term is very common.

 Processed taconite pellets as used in the steelmaking industry, with a US quarter shown for scale.

-The Mesabi Iron Range region of the American state of Minnesota is a major production area.
-The taconite iron ore pellets are hauled by railroad to the ports of Silver Bay and Two Harbors and the Twin Ports of Duluth, Minnesota, and Superior, Wisconsin, all on Lake Superior.
-The docks at Escanaba, Michigan, on Lake Michigan, also ship taconite from the Marquette iron range in Michigan, and occasionally ore from Minnesota is hauled by rail there.
-Marquette, Michigan, also has a taconite dock that loads bulk freighters with ore from the Marquette iron range.
-The ore is generally shipped by lake freighters to locations on the lower Great Lakes.
+The Mesabi Range in Minnesota is a major production area.
+The taconite iron ore pellets are hauled by rail to the ports of Silver Bay and Two Harbors and the Twin Ports of Duluth, Minnesota, and Superior, Wisconsin, all on Lake Superior.
+The docks at Escanaba, Michigan, on Lake Michigan also ship taconite from the Marquette Iron Range in Michigan, and occasionally ore from Minnesota is hauled by rail there.
+Marquette, Michigan, also has a taconite dock that loads lake freighters with ore from the Marquette Iron Range.
+The ore is generally shipped to locations on the lower Great Lakes.
 Many steelmaking centers are near Lake Erie.
 Due to increased international demand, taconite is shipped to Mexico and China.

 The SS Edmund Fitzgerald, which sank in Lake Superior on November 10, 1975, was carrying about 26,116 long tons of taconite pellets.